 On the other hand, clicks on paid ads come from visitors who are closer to making a purchase.

 These prospects already know exactly what they want, and they’re going to follow the path of least resistance.
-Earning their clicks means more conversions, more calls and more money for your bottom line.
+Earning their clicks means more conversionsWhen a visitor does what you want them to on your page, that’s a conversion.
+You can set any conversion goal, but common ones are phone calls, form submittal, newsletter signups and purchases., more calls and more money for your bottom line.

 How Do We Know?